Facts about the animal kingdom of All wildlife

 The majority of us live in cities, where birds have adapted to the new conditions and become urbanized, so we see birds every day – in the garden, on the street, in the park, and of course in the countryside.
 Although birds can bring color and music to your yard, but they can also cause chaos by eating plants,...

 Reproduction is a fundamental process for all animal species on our planet.
 Without it, there wouldn't be any animals left to populate it.
-For it to take place effectively, reproduction has to adapt to each specific animal.
-This is due to various factors, including morphology and habitat.
-The result is...
+Reproduction has to adapt to each specific animal for it take place correctly.
+This is due to various factors, including individual morphology and external environment.
+The...

 Animals and other organisms are distributed all over the world.
 Even in the seemingly most inhospitable habitats, life can often find a way.
 However, not all creatures are up to the task.
 For life to survive, organisms have developed various adaptations and processes to allow them to live in harsh environments....